-In addition to the distrust Americans harbour towards Facebook, the survey found more than a third of survey respondents (36.4%) believe Zuckerberg’s social media behemoth doesn’t pay its fair share in terms of taxes while just 36.1% saying Facebook does pay enough taxes.
+In addition to the distrust Americans harbour towards Facebook, the survey found more than a third of survey respondents (36.4%) believe Zuckerberg’s social media behemoth doesn’t pay its fair share in terms of taxes while just 36.1% say Facebook does pay enough taxes.
 This could be one of the biggest reasons Facebook emerged as the 2nd most distrusted tech company.

-On the other hand, 46.6% of survey respondents believe Google, which emerged as one of the most trusted companies, pays its fair share of taxes while lesser than 30% (29.5%) say vice versa.
+On the other hand, 46.6% of survey respondents believe Google, which emerged as the most trustworthy company in the US, pays its fair share of taxes while lesser than 30% (29.5%) say vice versa.

 Favouring Social Media Regulation

 The SeoClarity survey found that close to 62% of Americans want more regulations to be imposed on social media and search companies alike.

 Now, when it comes to answering who should undertake the task of regulating tech and online companies, 30% of survey respondents said it should be independent bodies of experts.

 This is quite different from the current regulators which include the Federal Trade Commission (FTC), the executive and state and house legislatures.